Corinne Vacher (Research Director in Ecology at INRAE, France)

-My keywords: Biodiversity; Community Ecology; Microbial Ecology; Microbiome; Microbiota; Phytobiome; Pathobiome; Species Interactions; Microbial Networks; Biocontrol; Biomonitoring; Health; Metabarcoding; Next-Generation Sequencing; Plants; Fungi; Bacteria
+Keywords: Biodiversity; Community Ecology; Microbial Ecology; Microbiome; Microbiota; Phytobiome; Phyllosphere; Pathobiome; Species Interactions; Microbial Networks; Biocontrol; Biomonitoring; Health; Metabarcoding; Next-Generation Sequencing; Plants; Fungi; Bacteria; Forest; Grapevine; Powdery Mildew; Downy Mildew

-- PhD thesis position (3 years): Towards pesticide-free viticulture: analysis of vine and soil microbiome to develop microbial biocontrol of powdery and downy mildew.
-The PhD thesis will be co-supervised by Patrice This (Agap).
-Applications should be sent to the Sciences & Environments Doctoral School of the University of Bordeaux.
+Paola Fournier (PhD student, 2021-present): Towards pesticide-free viticulture: analysis of vine and soil microbiome to develop microbial biocontrol of powdery and downy mildew.
+Co-supervised with Patrice This (Agap) in the framework of the VITAE research project.

-- Post-doctoral researcher position (1 year): Development of microbial bioindicators of vineyard health and resilience.
-In collaboration with Moët Hennessy.
+Lucile Pellan (Post-doctoral researcher, 2022-present): Development of microbial bioindicators of vineyard health and resilience.
+In collaboration with Laurence Mercier, Moët-Hennessy (Centre Robert-Jean de Vogüé, Oiry)

 Marine Trillat (Engineer, 2019-2020): Development of metabarcoding protocols for various environmental samples (plant, insect, water).
 In collaboration with the PGTB sequencing facility